MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 Integrating logging into a centralized SIEM tool can help your organization to analyze, detect, and respond to security events.
 The articles [Monitoring Active Directory for Signs of Compromise](../ad-ds/plan/security-best-practices/monitoring-active-directory-for-signs-of-compromise.md) and [Appendix L: Events to Monitor](../ad-ds/plan/appendix-l--events-to-monitor.md) provide guidance on events that should be monitored in your environment.

-This is part of the beyond plan, because aggregating, creating, and tuning alerts in a security information and event management (SIEM) requires skilled analysts (unlike Azure ATP in the 30 day plan, which includes out of the box alerting).
+This is part of the beyond plan, because aggregating, creating, and tuning alerts in a security information and event management (SIEM) requires skilled analysts (unlike Microsoft Defender for Identity in the 30 day plan, which includes out of the box alerting).

 ### 4. Leaked credentials - Force password reset